csse374project/project/README.md

 #Project

 This tool analyzes java code and generates a UML diagram.
+It detects and draws all classes complete with their fields and methods.
+It also draws arrows for inheritance from other classes, implementation of interfaces, other used classes, and other associated classes.
+The Singleton and Decorator design patterns are also detected and notated.

 #Design:
 Milestone 1: